 On the morning of the climb, you need to take lunch, fruit, water, chocolate and snacks, sun glasses, and sunscreen.

-All of these extra items go into your pack and think my back weighed around 10 kilograms – you don’t want to go over this weight.
+All of these extra items go into your pack and think my back weighs around 10 kilograms – you don’t want to go over this weight.

 On the day of the incredible but strenuous ascent…

-Leaving around o7:00 hrs, you drive for about half an hour until you reach the Parque Nacional Villarrica.
-You then drive some more until you cannot go any further, even with snow chains attached to the 4×4.
-The snow is just too deep from last night’s fall and we start to ascend.
+Leaving around 07:00 hrs, the drive takes around half an hour until you reach the Parque Nacional Villarrica.
+Driving a little further we cannot go any further, even with snow chains attached to the 4×4 as the snow is just too deep from last night’s fall.
+So, we start to ascend on foot.

 Luckily, Aguaventura is the first company up the volcano and the guides take time to cut out the new path in the snow, so this mountain is untouched or unmarked by any prints.
-Closely our group of climbers follow the guides, up the steep ascent.
+Our group of climbers follow the guides closely, up the steep ascent.

 As winter arrived early this year with lots of fresh snow around, the climb is quite arduous.